The Independent's journalism is supported by our readers. When you purchase through links on our site, we may earn commission.

 Not, however, before a trip to the offbeat Walmart Museum Heritage Lab downstairs in The Ledger, the Walmart Museum’s temporary location while it undergoes a major renovation.
 It tells the history of the superstore, including fun exhibits such as its customers’ most ridiculous reasons for returning items – and Walmart’s latest innovation: drone delivery.
 The novel way to deliver shopping was tested here in Bentonville and now operates in 36 stores across seven US states.
 I wondered if I’d spot one during my trip.

 Back on two wheels, every other cyclist I passed was geared up on a mountain bike, ready for a day on the trails.
 No sooner was I back in my e-bike saddle, I’d stopped once again to admire a shiny Fleetwood Cadillac limo outside the luxury 21c Museum Hotel.
-Covered in nickels, dimes and pennies, it was built in 1962 when the first Walton five and dime opened, that inspired its design.
+Covered in nickels, dimes and pennies, it was built in 1962 when the first Walton five and dime opened, inspiring its design.
 Back on the bike, I rode towards a giant eroded copper paper aeroplane; another NW Oz Art trail stop called Launch Intention by Griffin Loop.

 With so many stunning public artworks to admire in close range, it took me almost an hour to travel just 3.5 miles to the Crystal Bridges Museum of American Art, the region’s crown jewel amid a major expansion slated for completion in 2026.
-It opened in 2011 by Sam Walton’s daughter, Alice, whose personal collection formed the foundations of the museum.
+It was opened in 2011 by Sam Walton’s daughter, Alice, whose personal collection formed the foundations of the museum.
 Today, it presents a snapshot of American art through the ages including a captivating section on how the frontier shaped the national identity, featuring evocative landscape scenes.

 Read more: Best cities to visit in Florida, from Miami to Jacksonville